solendil/FractalJS/README.md

 [![](static/button.png)](http://solendil.github.io/fractaljs/)

-FractalJS is a web application written in Javascript and one of the more friendly, fluid, colorful and spectacular fractal browsers available.
+FractalJS is a web application written in Javascript, and one of the more friendly, fluid, colorful and spectacular fractal browsers available.
 Try it!
 Share it!

 ### Project statement